DilanCF/CMSC412_notes/lecture/Lecture17.md

 You continue, doing the same process whenever you encounter a page fault

 In the ref string,how many essential faults are there?
-* Determine how many different paes are there in page string
+* Determine how many different pages are there in page string
   * IN our example, there are 6 (0,1,2,3,4,7)
   * We MUST have a page fault for each of these (They have to be brought in for the first time at some time during all this)